-There are two main types of thyroid conditions - underactive thyroid (Hypothyroidism) and overactive (Hyperthyroidism).
-If you suspect you might have a thyroid condition, the first step is to get checked by taking a simple blood test.
-Make sure to read our blog on why your thyroid test might be wrong first, as often subclinical thyroid disorders can get overlooked by medical practitioners.
+Since the thyroid sets the pace of all the hormones in your body, you can imagine if it’s not functioning well you are probably going to notice.
+There are two main types of thyroid conditions – underactive (also known as Hypothyroidism) and overactive (also known as Hyperthyroidism).
+If you suspect you may have a thyroid condition, the first step is to chat with your doctor or Naturopath and have some simple blood tests to check your thyroid hormone levels.
+I would recommend you read our post on ‘Why your thyroid test might be wrong’ first, as often subclinical thyroid disorders can get overlooked by medical practitioners.

-By analysing these results, your Naturopath can work out what’s really triggering your thyroid problems - whether it be an iodine deficiency, hormone imbalance, environmental toxicity, or inflammation.
+From these results your Naturopath can work out what is really triggering your thyroid problems.
+It could be iodine deficiency, hormone imbalance, environment toxicity or inflammation!

 As the thyroid affects the entire body, if results do indicate a problem, conventional medicine will immediately resort to prescription drugs.
 Thankfully thyroid function responds incredibly well (some would even say ‘best’) to food and lifestyle modifications.
 Eating naturally and utilising nutrients from food and therapeutic supplements is one of the best ways to support and optimise thyroid function.
 Food is medicine and what we put in our body dictates how we feel and how we heal, therefore the way we eat can either help or hurt the thyroid gland.